Creating an Order

 Overview

-The Skipify SDK utilizes callback functions to handle API calls and return data back for your checkout experience.
-The details below cover the details of the callback function for creating an order: orderDetailsCallback.
-To use this SDK callback, pass in an object with an asynchronous function to the orderDetailsCallback property.
+To use this SDK callback, you first need to pass in an object with an asynchronous function to the orderDetailsCallback property.
 That function accepts an actions argument that can be used to create orders and calculate shipping/tax.
-You will use the createOrder method to create orders; details about the parameters are described in the following sections.
+You will use the createOrder method to create orders.

 new window.GoCartSDK.Button({